Individualized study is the most common method of teaching and learning at Athabasca University.

-At Athabasca University, courses begin the first day of each month provided you register by the 10th day of the previous month.
+At AU, courses begin the first day of each month provided you register by the 10th day of the previous month.
 You will have six months to complete zero-, one-, three-, or four-credit courses and 12 months to complete six-credit courses.

-You may be required to purchase additional items to complement your course such as stationery, binders, calculators, etc. Most courses have required computer components.
+You may be required to purchase additional items such as stationery, binders, calculators, etc. Most courses have required computer components (refer to Computer Requirements in the Glossary).

-Full-time students may be actively registered in one to six courses at a time.
-To ensure that you do not overburden yourself, Athabasca University limits your course load to a maximum of six active registrations.
+Students may be actively registered in one to six courses at a time.
+To ensure that you do not overburden yourself, AU limits your course load to a maximum of six active registrations.
 If you have a full-time job or are new to distance learning, we suggest you start with one course.

 Once you are admitted to AU and you have received your student ID number, you may register in courses.
-When you have selected a course, ensure that it is available by viewing the online course syllabus.
+When you have selected a course, ensure that it is available by viewing the online course syllabus and the Course Availability List.
 Also ensure that you have the required prerequisites.

 Log in to myAU to complete and submit the Undergraduate Course Registration Form along with the appropriate payment.
 If you are an inactive student, you will still have access to myAU.
 Follow the instructions to reactive your status.
-Confirmation of course registration will be sent to students by e-Letter, within 48 hours of the course registration.
+Confirmation of course registration by e-Letter will be available within 48 hours of the course registration in your myAU portal (use your student ID number to log in).

 The request for a learning resources package will be sent as soon as your course registration is processed.
 A tutor will also be assigned after you register in a course; however, the tutor’s support will not be in effect until the course contract start date.